IndieRobert/appchat/README.md

   I'm not satisfied actually with the results because 1) I was expecting a greater number of bots for 100% CPU, 2) the ping is oscillating because 3) server is sleeping most of the time.

   I don't have much time now, but a better solution could be to send message continously without blocking the server for the other operations.
 Something like keeping track of what each clients received so far, and keep updating them continuously without blocking.
 I don't have the details.
-  * [sv.go] BUG, If you block the execution of the server (under windows its possible by blocking the console), then things goes a bit mad.
+  * [BUG] If you block the execution of the server (under windows its possible by blocking the console), then things goes a bit mad.
-  * [sv.go] BUG, when forcefully quitting bots.go program, only a few clients are disconnected from the server point of view.
+  * [BUG] when forcefully quitting bots.go program, only a few clients are disconnected from the server point of view.
-  * [sv.go] BUG, in some case, when a browser page disconnect for example, the bots seems to not be able to 'claimUserName' anymore
+  * [BUG] in some case, when a browser page disconnect for example, the bots seems to not be able to 'claimUserName' anymore
-  * [sv.go] Implement codec instead of using "variant" + BFS (Big Fucking Switch) for client/server communication.
+  * Implement codec instead of using "variant" + BFS (Big Fucking Switch) for client/server communication.
-  * [sv.go] Fix the "websocket connection get closed when flow quit handler" problem.
+  * Fix the "websocket connection get closed when flow quit handler" problem.
-  * [sv.go] This is my first program in go, there must be some big mistakes go-wise.
+  * This is my first program in go, there must be some big mistakes go-wise.
-  * [sv.go] Server shutdown is missing
+  * Server shutdown is missing
-  * [sv.go] We want to be able to turn on/off logging; right now, some are commented out for performances reasons.
+  * We want to be able to turn on/off logging; right now, some are commented out for performances reasons.
-  * [bots.go] bots.go is super quick&dirty with dedupe code and everything...
+  * bots.go is super quick&dirty with dedupe code and everything...
-  * [cl.js] Find a better way to manage js UI, using ReactJS?
+  * Find a better way to manage js UI, using ReactJS?